stevanapter/hypertree/README.md

 	collapse:	collapse the tree to the level of the first group.

+	left:		left-rotate the column list F and pick the first column.

+	right:		right-rotate the column list F and pick the first column.

 	swap:		in treetable mode:

 					swap top 2 groups:  G = x y .. z -> y x .. z